Grasseh/dotfiles/readme.md

 # Grasseh's Ubuntu Dotfiles

 This repository contains my personal dotfiles for Ubuntu based systems.
-This should technically work or any Debian based system, but it only has been tested in a Ubuntu 15.04 environment.
+This should technically work or any Debian based system, but it only has been tested in a UbuntuMate 16.04 environment.

 ## Installation